History of D.C. Hand Dance

 Author: Rose A. Manriquez

 To significantly cover the history of D.C.
-Hand Dance (DCHD), we will identify the critical what, when, who, why and where of the dance as follows:
+Hand Dance (DCHD), as I and countless others lived it, let's identify the critical what, when, who, why and where of the dance as follows.

 When Did D.C.
 Hand-Dance Begin?
 DCHD began in the mid-1950s.
-DCHD was going on before American Bandstand (Philadelphia, PA), the Milt Grant Show (D.C.) and the Buddy Dean Show (Baltimore, MD) were televised.
-When these shows were on TV, we would dance along with the dancers (at home) if we couldn’t go ourselves.
+It was going on before American Bandstand (Philadelphia, PA), the Milt Grant Show (D.C.) and the Buddy Dean Show (Baltimore, MD) were televised.
+When these shows came to TV, we would dance along with the dancers (at home) if we couldn’t go ourselves.

 Who Began D.C.
 Hand-Dance?
-Regional dancers from DC, MD and VA, from all cultures and ethnicities began this version of swing/jitterbug.
+Regional dancers from DC, MD and VA, from all cultures and backgrounds, hungry for a new rhythmic swing-dance expression, began this version of swing/jitterbug.
 DCHD is time-period and regional specific.
-It is also specific to the enthusiastic pre-teens of yesterday and today who love to dance.
-We are still going strong!
+It is also specific to the enthusiastic and creative pre-teens of yesterday and today who loved/love to dance, and still do.

 Why D.C.
 Hand-Dance Began and Why It is Called D.C.
 Hand-Dance?
 DCHD began when rock and roll and rhythm and blues music became the craze.
 A new expression for swing/jitterbug dance began to the rhythmic and sensual music.
 Rhythm and blues music is “blues” put to expressive and sensual rhythms.
 Although DCHD was designed for rock and roll, rhythm and blues and funky dance rhythms, this unique swing dance is adaptable to all types of swing dance (and other dance) rhythms.
 It can be danced to fast, medium and slower dance rhythms.
 Its unique feature to break-down faster rhythms into what we call “half-time” rhythms allows for great hand-dancing to any and all types of swing and other rhythmic music.
 Hand-Dancing is so-called because the partners are always “holding or touching” hands in some way throughout their dance together.